technodon0/technical-demo/README.md

 # technical-demo
-This is my thirrd get repsitory
+This is my third get repsitory
+Author-harshit yadav